jacobcode01/AutoIQ/README.md

 You can open `index.html` directly in your browser or serve it via a local HTTP server (like VS Code Live Server).

-Access the live Website [here](https://themrityunjaypathak.github.io/AutoIQ/) or Click on the Image below.
+Access the live website [here](https://themrityunjaypathak.github.io/AutoIQ/) or Click on the Image below.

 <a href="https://themrityunjaypathak.github.io/AutoIQ/"><img title="frontend-ui" src="https://github.com/user-attachments/assets/a1957a47-d428-44aa-a790-e5abf02cd982"></a>